domasvz1/DO-Shop-ASP.NET-MVC/README.md

 # Decided to start error log here and how I Dealt with these issues:

-Issue: Error thrown The required anti-forgery form field “__RequestVerificationToken” is not present Error in user Registration
+Issue: Error thrown The required anti-forgery form field Â“__RequestVerificationTokenÂ” is not present Error in user Registration
 Fix: If you have [ValidateAntiForgeryToken] attribute before your action (In HttpPost, you can't have them in HttpGet), then you should also add @Html.AntiForgeryToken() in your form after "@using (Html.BeginForm)"